What are the barriers of communication?

 Anything that restricts your message from being delivered is a barrier.
 And to begin with, the simplest and easiest ones which can be dealt with ease often are the physical barriers.

 Don’t just think of an earpiece, our ear itself is equipment, an organ more precisely though.
-Microphones, speakers, and hearing aids, whatever thing that plays a role in making the communication happen needs to word perfectly for perfect communication.
+Microphones, speakers, hearing aids, whatever thing that plays a role in making the communication happen needs to be word perfect for perfect communication.

 Very obvious but worth mentioning barrier of communication is the distance.
 Thanks to the electronic inventions and devices we can now summon those we want to speak with on our palms or screens, but direct communication is limited to an extent where our voice can reach.

 To emphasize it, let me make you imagine a glass barrier in between someone you are talking with face to face.
 Think of it and tell me how would that make you feel?
 You are close in proximity but the barrier still leaves an impact and would certainly act as a barrier between effective communication.